-MECA is pleased to provide testimony in support of EPA's Advanced Notice of Proposed Rulemaking (ANPRM) for the Control of Emissions of Air Pollution from New Locomotive Engines and New Marine Compression-Ignition Engines Less Than 30 Liters per Cylinder.
-MECA believes an opportunity exists to significantly reduce emissions from new locomotive engines and new marine compression-ignition engines less than 30 liters per cylinder given adequate lead-time.
-At the public hearings conducted in 2003 for EPA's Tier 4 nonroad diesel engine standards, MECA stated that emissions from nonroad diesel engines can be significantly reduced by utilizing an engineered systems approach that incorporated and combined advanced engine designs, advanced emission control technology, and very low sulfur diesel fuel.
-MECA believes that this approach also can be applied to new locomotive engines and new marine compression-ignition engines less than 30 liters per cylinder to substantially reduce emissions from these engines.
-MECA believes that the general approaches recently used by the EPA to formulate emission reduction programs for highway heavy-duty diesel engines and nonroad diesel engines, requiring approximately 90% reductions in diesel particulate emissions and 90% reductions in NOx emissions versus engines certified without advanced emission control technologies, can be used as model for developing the next round of emission standards for new locomotive and marine diesel engines less than 30 liters per cylinder displacement.
-If the EPA's program is finalized, it will result in substantial, cost-effective emission reductions over the next several decades.
-Indeed, EPA's initiative will bring about the era of the truly clean new compression-ignition marine and locomotive engine.
+MECA is pleased to provide testimony in response to EPA's request for public comment on the Proposed Standards of Performance for Stationary Compression Ignition Internal Combustion Engines.
+MECA believes an opportunity exists to significantly reduce emissions from new stationary compression ignition internal combustion engines.
+At the public hearings conducted in 2003 for EPA's Tier 4 nonroad diesel engine standards, MECA stated that emissions from nonroad diesel engines can be significantly reduced by utilizing an engineered systems approach that incorporated and combined advanced engine designs, advanced emission control technology, and very low sulfur fuel.
+MECA believes that this approach also can be applied to new stationary diesel engines to substantially reduce emissions from these engines.
+MECA believes that the general approaches recently used by the EPA to formulate emission reduction programs for highway heavy-duty diesel engines and nonroad diesel engines, requiring approximately 90% reductions in diesel particulate emission control technologies, can be used as model for developing emission standards for new stationary diesel engines.

 MECA is a non-profit association made up of the world's leading manufacturers of mobile source emission controls.
-MECA member companies have over 30 years of experience and a proven track record in developing and commercializing exhaust emission control technologies.
-A number of our members have extensive experience in the development, manufacture, and commercial application of emission control technologies for diesel engines, including engines used in nonroad applications.
-Several of our members have experience in successfully applying exhaust emission control technology to both marine diesel and locomotive applications.
-A 2004 survey of MECA's members revealed that our industry has invested over \$1.8 billion in R&D and capital expenditures to develop, optimize, and commercialize advanced emission control technology to substantially reduce emissions from on-road and nonroad diesel engines.
-These same technologies can be used to substantially reduce emissions from marine and locomotive diesel engines.
+MECA member companies have over 25 years of experience and a proven track record in developing and commercializing exhaust emission control technologies.
+A number of our members have extensive experience in the development, manufacture, and commercial application of emission control technologies for stationary engines.

-TECHNOLOGICAL FEASIBILITY OF THE ANPRM FOR THE CONTROL OF AIR POLLUTION FROM NEW LOCOMOTIVE ENGINES AND NEW MARINE COMPRESSION-IGNITION ENGINES LESS THAN 30 LITERS PER CYLINDER
+TECHNOLOGICAL FEASIBILITY OF THE PROPOSED RULEMAKING FOR THE CONTROL OF AIR POLLUTION FROM COMPRESSION IGNITION STATIONARY ENGINES